 - Be an independent art and design practitioner

-- Undertake a BA (Hons) Art and Design (top-up) at Kingston University subject to meeting entry requirements.
+- Undertake a BA (Hons) Art and Design (top-up) at Kingston College validated by Kingston University (or an alternative HE institution offering a specialist BA top up qualification) subject to meeting entry requirements.

 International Students - Year 1 £9500